 (Asner S, Bochud PY, Boillat-Blanco N, Calandra T, Cavassini M, de Valliere S, Galperine T, Genton B, Giulieri S, Greub G, Guery B, Lamoth F, Manuel O, Roger T, Senn L, Zanetti G)

 For clinical work very good language skills in French (oral and written) are mandatory and for research English is a requirement.

-Applications should be made using our on-line submission system.
+Applications should be made using our online submission system and include:

-Applications will be evaluated and scored by members of ISID’s External Affairs and Research Committees based on the expected benefit of the rotation including clinical, research, or other skills to be obtained, collaborations envisioned, and support for the exchange from the involved programs.
+Applications will be evaluated and scored by members of ISID’s External Affairs and Research Committees based on the expected benefits of the rotation including: clinical, research or other skills to be obtained; envisioned collaborations; and support for the exchange from associated institutions.

 In 2017, the Center for Diseases Dynamics, Economics & Policy (CDDEP), an organization with expertise in antimicrobial resistance (AMR), partnered with ISID to provide senior mentors for AMR-topic awardees.

 The National Scientific and Technical Research Council (CONICET)